BrianLitwin/Operating-Systems-Three-Easy-Pieces/6-Limited-Direct-Execution.md

 the soon-to-be-executing process becomes the currently-running process.
 And thus the context switch is complete.

-A timeline of the entire process is shown in Figure 6.3.
 In this example, Process A is running and then is interrupted by the timer interrupt.
 The hardware saves its registers (onto its kernel stack) and enters the kernel (switching to kernel mode).
 In the timer interrupt handler, the OS decides to switch from running Process A to Process B. At that point, it calls the switch() routine, which carefully saves current register values (into the